Mehdi Kerrouche: Loan at Oxford United

-On 9 February 2012, he joined bitter local rivals Oxford United on a one-month loan.
-Oxford United need cover over striker crisis after losing strikers like Jon-Paul Pittman, Alfie Potter and Tom Craddock.
-On 14 February 2012, he made his debut for Oxford United in a 2–1 win over Dagenham & Redbridge, giving the club their first match in February.
-Kerrouche returned to Swindon after his loan spell with Oxford came to an end.
+On 9 February 2012, Kerrouche joined bitter local rivals Oxford United on a one-month loan.
+It came after when the club needed cover over striker crisis after losing strikers like Jon-Paul Pittman, Alfie Potter and Tom Craddock.

+On 14 February 2012, he made his debut for Oxford United, coming on as a 79th-minute substitute, in a 2–1 win over Dagenham & Redbridge, giving the club their first win match in February.
+After making four appearances for the club, Kerrouche returned to Swindon after his loan spell with Oxford came to an end.

 CS Constantine

 Kerrouche returned to Algeria joining Ligue 1 side CS Constantine on a three-years deal.

+Personal life

+Kerrouche has a daughter and dedicated his sucking his thumb celebration to his daughter.